eamsen/nsff/README.md

 by Eugen Sawin <esawin@me73.com>

 ## Version
-This is the winning version of the Hackolaus, a 24h programming contest at the University of Freiburg, Germany.
+This is the winning version for the Hackolaus, a 24h programming contest at the University of Freiburg, Germany.

 ### Remarks